 2. Is your Email Quota Over?

-Free users can send up to 50 emails per day while premium Gmail users can send up to 400 email recipients.
+Free users can send up to 20 form responses per day while premium users can email up to 400 – 1500 recipients per 24 hours.
 Google Apps for Work, G Suite and Google Apps for Education users can send up to 1500 email recipients with the premium edition.

 The daily email limit is email recipients per day and not email messages per day.
 Thus if you are emailing a single form response to 2 people, it will reduce your daily quota by 2.
-In other words, you can send 25 free responses per day if each response is sent to 2 people.
+Gmail counts every email in the To, CC or BCC field as a separate email (even if they are part of the same message) and thus counts towards your quota.

 Google will automatically reset your daily email limit at midnight Pacific Time.